When chow mein takeout just won’t cut it, whip up these traditional open-top dumplings and curb your Chinese-food cravings.

 What you do:

-- In a large skillet, heat margarine.
+- In a large skillet, heat butter.
 Once it sizzles, add ginger and cook for one minute.
-Add faux chicken and mushrooms and cook for five minutes, stirring occasionally.
+Add vegan chicken and mushrooms and cook for five minutes, stirring occasionally.
 Stir in tamari and five-spice powder and cook for 3 minutes before adding hoisin sauce.
 Add cabbage and carrots and cook 5 more minutes.

 - Make a circle with your forefinger and thumb.
 Place dumpling wrapper over your hand and then place a heaping teaspoon of filling in center.
 Fold up sides of the dumpling, creating a little cup.
 Dot the middle of each dumpling with a pea for garnish.